bd82/sap.github.com/README.md

+# Temporarily removed
+This page has been temporarily removed, as it is out of date and requires rework.
+It will be republished when that work is finished.
+We do not have an expected completion date yet, but will update this page as soon as possible.

 # What is it?
 Source files for the SAP OSS web page sap.github.com / sap.github.io.
 Features include filtering, ordering,  instant search, URL access/update, file size optimization and GitHub API usage for listed projects.
 Project data stored in JSON for easy modification.

 # What is used?